 4. Make sure the EasyAdmin start → Options file → Options file management window recognizes the Options file you have configured on the Broker machine.
 You can read more about Options files configuration here.

-5. After that – The OpenLM Group and should appear as defined in the Options file.
-See the image below for clarification.
+5. After that – The OpenLM Group should appear as defined in the Options file.